MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 Permissions-Policy header allows web developers to control which web platform features are allowed or denied on a web page.

-//values you can use are the same for each directive.
-TO DO: Add language outlining these options.
-Recommend adding a one liner re: apis and using an unordered list of directives rather than a table with descriptions.

 Directives supported

 | **Directive**                   | **Description**                                                                                                 |